|Nutritional Guidelines (per serving)|

-Baked Parmesan and Sweet Potato Orzo is a comforting side dish that's especially good served alongside pork, chicken or turkey.
+Baked Parmesan and sweet potato orzo is a comforting side dish that's especially good served alongside pork, chicken or turkey.
 The flavor is reminiscent of mac 'n' cheese, without loads of gooey melted cheese.
 Even so, the sweet flavor and orzo noodles make this a popular dish with kids.

 Orzo is tiny rice-shaped pasta.
-It's often thrown into soups or made into pasta salad.
+It's often thrown into soups or made into a pasta salad.
 Some grocery stores also sell whole wheat orzo, which has a more pronounced nutty, wheaty flavor.

-Sweet Potatoes vs Yams: Although very similar, sweet potatoes and yams are from different plant species.
+Although very similar, sweet potatoes and yams are from different plant species.
 Yams are a tropical vine tuber; sweet potatoes are a tuber in the morning glory family.
 Yams have a higher sugar content than sweet potatoes but yams and sweet potatoes have a similar flavor and texture.
 They can be used interchangeably in most recipes.

 Sweet potatoes and yams can be labeled incorrectly at the market.
 Sweet potatoes have thick brownish, orange skin and a bright orange color on the inside.
 There are many different varieties of yam, and the skin can be pale or dark.
 The inside color ranges from pale yellow to soft orange or pink to purple.